SOWETO TOUR by Taste of Africa,

-Soweto Tour by Taste of Africa, we offer no zoo-like tour, we would rather have our guide disappoint you, through what you may believe is their lack of knowledge, regarding what you may have read on the internet, than restrict his, or her, expression, of how they see South Africa and our history, while allowing others in the community to interact with you.
+Soweto Tour by Taste of Africa, we offer a no zoo-like tour, we would rather have our guide disappoint you, through what you may believe is their lack of knowledge, regarding what you may have read on the internet, than restrict his, or her, expression, of how they see South Africa and our history, while allowing others in the community to interact with you.

 For transfer purposes, our prices are quoted ex Melville, our home base:

-R 450 per person, (single supplement of R250)
+R 500 per person, ex Melville base. (single supplement of R250)

 We encourage our visitors, who have their own transport, to use the self-drive option, here the guide, on appointment, will meet you at a BP Service Station, 500m off the N1 Highway, and take you to their home, where you will safely park your car, and proceed with the regular visit.

-Self drive option, R 300 per person, (single supplement of R 150).
+Self drive option, R 350 per person, (single supplement of R 150).

 BP Service Station, Taste of Africa’s meeting point, by arrangement only.